emacs-eaf/emacs-application-framework/README.md

 For any installation and configuration assistance, please read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first!

-If you have any problem with EAF, please use command "emacs -Q" to start Emacs without any customizations.
-Then re-test your workflow.
-If "emacs -Q" works fine, it's must be something wrong with your emacs config file.
+If you encounter any problem with EAF, please use command `emacs -q` with minimal setups and re-test to see if the bug is reproducible.
+If `emacs -q` works fine, probably something is wrong with your emacs config.

 If the problem persists, please [report bug here](https://github.com/manateelazycat/emacs-application-framework/issues/new).

 ## Join Us
 Do you want to make Emacs a real operating system?

-Do you want to live in emacs more comfortably?
+Do you want to live in Emacs more comfortably?

-Want to create unparalleled plugins to extend emacs?
+Want to create unparalleled plugins to extend Emacs?

 [Let's hack together!](https://github.com/manateelazycat/emacs-application-framework/wiki/Hacking)